-In the laboratory of Prof. Louis Bernatchez and as part of the RAQ with Céline Audet, I am currently working on projects involving the high-density genetic map, the genome and the transcriptome of Brook charr Salvelinus fontinalis, an economically and ecologically important salmonid within Eastern North America.
-After constructing a high density genetic map for Brook charr and integrating with the other salmonid species, I will characterize the regulation of important genes using RNA-Seq, network analysis and eQTL analysis.
-Integration of salmonid maps has led to new insight into genome and sex chromosome evolution post whole genome duplication.
+In the laboratory of Prof. Louis Bernatchez and as part of the RAQ with Céline Audet, I am developing tools for characterizing the genome and gene expression of the Brook charr Salvelinus fontinalis, and placing in the broader context of salmonid genomics.
+We have constructed a high density genetic map for Brook charr and integrated it with all other available salmonid species.
+Now we are characterizing the regulation of important genes using RNA-Seq, network analysis and eQTL analysis.
+So far, this work has led to new insight into genome and sex chromosome evolution post whole genome duplication.

 As a long-term research focus, I have studied the host-parasite interaction between salmon and sea lice.
 Specifically investigating transcriptomic responses of susceptible or resistant species, or life stages, to identify mechanisms underlying sensitivities.
 Through the progress of GRASP, cGRASP, and GiLS projects, including work with Dr. Simon Jones at Fisheries and Oceans Canada, we have demonstrated species-specific variation in infection rates connected to physiological and molecular responses in co-habitation experimental infections with salmon lice.
 Closely-related species displaying susceptibility differences enable identification of genes related to beneficial responses.
 Furthermore, the responses of the lice indicate transcriptome-level differences of lice infecting different hosts.